-Menopausal females are identified as workers who may be particularly at risk and, therefore, the school has a duty to make suitable and sufficient risk assessments for such employees.
+Women experiencing the menopause are identified as workers who may be particularly at risk and, therefore, the school has a duty to make suitable and sufficient risk assessments for such employees.
 Where an employee has voiced concerns about their symptoms of the menopause, the line manager will conduct a risk assessment of their work practice to identify risks and implement appropriate control measures.
 A separate risk assessment will be conducted for each member of staff experiencing the menopause.